jim4067/jimii/content/guessing-game-solana.md

 The error above occurs on some of the `.17` releases because deploying a program with 2X the size was removed.
 On newer releases you can use the `--auto-extend-program` flag when deploying the program.
 Read more in the [Merged PR](https://github.com/anza-xyz/agave/pull/791)

-Finally you should now have generated your Randomness account, when calling the tests using.
+Finally, you should now have generated your Randomness account running the tests.

 ```bash
 anchor test --skip-build --skip-deploy # tells anchor to not build and deploy our program since we did it in the previous step